Mallick17/Terraform/README.md

 - **Terraform Block**: Configures global settings such as required versions and providers.
 - **Provider Block**: Defines the provider configuration, like AWS or Azure.
 - **Data Block**: Queries existing data (like AMIs, existing VPC or resource information).
-- **Resource Block**: Creates and manages infrastructure resources.
+- **Resource Block**: Creates and manages infrastructure resources or services of Cloud Providers.
 - **Module Block**: Reuses and organizes Terraform code in reusable modules.
 - **Variable Block**: Defines input parameters that can be dynamically configured.
 - **Output Block**: Exposes data for use after Terraform apply.